-- supply staff engaged by a third party whether from the County Council's Supply Register or an external agency - further guidance is included in the Procedure for ensuring third party supply staff have enhanced criminal records disclosures section below: - contracted staff for facilities services such as catering, cleaning and caretaking whether from the local authority or an external contractor; - third party providers of extended services: - other public sector staff such as Ofsted inspectors, psychologists, nurses, dentists and centrally employed teachers and support staff who work in schools; and - trainee teachers undertaking school-based elements of their training.
+- supply staff engaged by a third party whether from the County Council's Supply Register or an external agency further guidance is included in the Procedure for ensuring third party supply staff have enhanced criminal records certificates section below; - contracted staff for facilities services such as catering, cleaning and caretaking whether from the local authority or an external contractor; - third party providers of extended services; - other public sector staff such as Ofsted inspectors, psychologists, nurses, dentists and centrally employed teachers and support staff who work in schools; and - trainee teachers undertaking school-based elements of their training.

-The school should carry out an identity check of supply staff engaged by a third party to confirm that the individual arriving is the individual that the local authority or agency told them would be arriving.
+The school should carry out an identity check of supply staff engaged by a third party to confirm that the individual who arrives to work is the individual that the local authority or agency told them to expect.

-10 Individuals for whom the school does not require a criminal records disclosure
+10 Individuals for whom the school does not require a criminal records certificate